Managing psoriasis and eczema

-This is a chronic skin disease, caused by a dysfunction of the immune system.
+This is a chronic skin disease caused by immune system dysfunction.
 Skin cells develop too quickly, and they are not shed.
-Instead, they build up on the surface of the skin, causing a rash.
+Instead, they build up on the skin's surface, causing a rash.
 The exact cause of psoriasis is unknown, though it is believed to be a genetic condition triggered by factors such as stress.
 It is not contagious.

 There are several types of psoriasis:

 - Plaque – White or silver scaly patches

 - Pustular – Red, swollen, blisters filled with pus

 - Erythrodermic – Looks like a burn over most of the individual's body with intense pain and itching.
 This condition can be life-threatening, and the person should be taken to a hospital immediately.

 - Oral biologicals